-ITM 306 Foundations of Management Information Systems 4 CSC 416 Information Security and Technology in Society 4 ITM 423 Systems Acquisition, Systems Development, and Project Management 4 ITM 490 Capstone in Information Technology Management 4
+ITM 426 Systems Analysis and Design 4 CSC 416 Information Security and Technology in Society 4 ITM 423 IT Project Management 4 ITM 490 Capstone in Information Technology Management 4

 ITM 490 Capstone in Information Technology Management may not be taken until all other concentration courses have been successfully completed.
 Students who had ITM421 under their degree plan can take ITM306 as a substitution.